 In September 2011 I was honoured to be asked to become the Chair of SOAP (The Society of Osteopaths in Animal Practice).
-I am extremely excited and slightly daunted to have been asked to take on such a role, very huge footsteps to follow in of Antony Pusey and Tony Nevin, but I have been assured by all SOAP members that I will have no problems with this and new young blood was needed at the top and so it is mine!
+I was extremely excited and slightly daunted to have been asked to take on such a role; very huge footsteps to follow in of Antony Pusey and Tony Nevin, but I was assured by all SOAP members that I would have no problems with this and new young blood was needed at the top and so it was mine!

 BCOM has helped immensely with my career by providing me with a fantastic education, enabling me to feel confident to go out into the big wide world and establish my own clinics and develop my own career.
 I also know that BCOM are always there if I ever have any questions regarding my career.